MarkYiLXD/markyilxd.github.io/_projects/(5) plusminusflashcards.md

 ## Development

 Storyline 360 was used to develop the flashcards.
 With my programming experience, I recognized a lot of potential in the random number variable that Storyline has.
 The left side of the equation used two variables that ouputted random numbers from 0-12.
 The right side gave a random number 0-24.
-There were initially two options for problems: addition and subtraction.
+There were initially two options for problems: random addition and random subtraction.

 However, the development was not so simple.